activeviam/atoti-spring-boot-template/README.md

 #### Running from the IDE

-We provide 3 run configurations for IntelliJ:
+We provide 3 run configurations for IntelliJ Idea Ultimate:

 - `AtotiSpringBootApplication (no OTEL)`: does not use the OpenTelemetry config, uses the `application-local.yml`.
 - `AtotiSpringBootApplication OTEL`: uses the OpenTelemetry config, uses the `application.yml`, start the OTEL stack